 \section{Abstract}

+We first investigate torus-equivariant motivic characteristic classes of toric varieties, and then apply them via the equivariant Riemann-Roch formalism to prove very general Euler-Maclaurin type formulae for full-dimensional simple lattice polytopes.

-In this paper, we consider $\bT$-equivariant versions $mC_y^\bT$ and $T_{y*}^\bT:=\td_*^\bT \circ mC_y^\bT$ of the {\it motivic Chern and, resp., Hirzebruch characteristic classes} of a quasi-projective toric variety $X$ (with corresponding torus $\bT$), and extend many known results from non-equivariant to the equivariant setting.
-For example, $mC_y^\bT(X)$ is the sum of the equivariant $K$-classes of the $\bT$-equivariant sheaves of {\it Zariski $p$-forms} $\widehat{\Omega}^{p}_X$ weighted by $y^p$.
-Using the motivic as well as characteristic class nature of $T_{y*}^\bT(X)$, the corresponding generalized {\it equivariant Hirzebruch $\chi_y$-genus} $\chi^\bT_y(X,\cO_{X}(D))$ of a $\bT$-invariant Cartier divisor $D$ on $X$ is also calculated.
+We consider $\bT$-equivariant versions $mC_y^\bT$ and $T_{y*}^\bT:=\td_*^\bT \circ mC_y^\bT$ of the {\it motivic Chern} and, resp., {\it Hirzebruch characteristic classes} of a toric variety $X$ (with corresponding torus $\bT$), and extend many known results from the non-equivariant context to the equivariant setting.
+For example, the equivariant motivic Chern class $mC_y^\bT(X)$ is computed as the sum of the equivariant Grothendieck classes of the $\bT$-equivariant sheaves of {\it Zariski $p$-forms} $\widehat{\Omega}^{p}_X$ weighted by $y^p$.
+Using the motivic, as well as the characteristic class nature of $T_{y*}^\bT(X)$, the corresponding generalized {\it equivariant Hirzebruch $\chi_y$-genus} $\chi^\bT_y(X,\cO_{X}(D))$ of a $\bT$-invariant Cartier divisor $D$ on $X$ is also calculated.

 Further global formulae for $T_{y*}^\bT(X)$ are obtained in the simplicial context based on the Cox construction and the {\it equivariant Lefschetz-Riemann-Roch theorem} of Edidin-Graham.
-Alternative proofs of all these results are given via {\it localization techniques} at the torus fixed points in $\bT$-equivariant $K$- and homology theories of toric varieties, due to Brion-Vergne and, resp., Brylinski-Zhang.
-These localization results apply to any complete toric variety with a torus fixed point.
+Alternative proofs of all these results are given via {\it localization techniques} at the torus fixed points in $\bT$-equivariant $K$- and, resp., homology theories of toric varieties, due to Brion-Vergne and, resp., Brylinski-Zhang.
+These localization results apply to any toric variety with a torus fixed point.
 In localized $\bT$-equivariant $K$-theory, we extend a classical {\it formula of Brion} for a full-dimensional lattice polytope $P$ to a weighted version.
-We also generalize {\it Molien formula} of Brion-Vergne for the localized class of the structure sheaf of a simplicial variety $X$ to the context of $mC_y^\bT(X)$.
+We also generalize the {\it Molien formula} of Brion-Vergne for the localized class of the structure sheaf of a simplicial toric variety $X$ to the context of $mC_y^\bT(X)$.
 Similarly, we calculate the {\it localized Hirzebruch class} in localized $\bT$-equivariant homology, extending the corresponding results of Brylinski-Zhang for the {\it localized Todd class} (fitting with the equivariant Hirzebruch class for $y=0$).